-Also, studies of patients with colon cancer other GI cancers may prove useful for people with small intestine adenocarcinoma.
+Some studies of colon cancer other GI cancers may also prove useful for small intestine cancer.
 These studies involve early detection, drug treatment, surgical methods, and understanding the cause of these cancers.